-“Over time, Alzheimer’s affects long-term memory, so the person keeps losing more and more of their old self,” said Dr. Chui.
+“Over time, Alzheimer’s affects long-term memory, so the person keeps losing more and more of their old self,” Chui says.
 “The last to go are the youngest memories, usually from childhood.”

 What’s Not Normal

-- Mood swings and personality changes are also occurring.
+- Mood swings and personality changes are also occur

 Other Causes for Forgetfulness

 - Fatigue and lack of adequate sleep.
-Doctors know that REM deep sleep plays a key role in memory.
+Doctors know that rapid eye movement deep sleep plays a key role in memory.

-- Nutritional Deficiencies.
-Vitamin B12 from foods like dairy products, fish and meat are essential for normal nerve function.
+- Nutritional deficiencies.
+Vitamin B12, from foods like dairy products, fish and meat, is essential for normal nerve function.

 - A medical issue.
 Silent strokes that go undetected can change brain function and deplete memory.
-Interestingly, researchers have found that people with forgetfulness may be at a higher risk for stroke.
+Researchers have found that people with forgetfulness may be at a higher risk for stroke.

 - Medication.
 Some drugs list memory loss as a side effect.
-Metformin, a type 2 diabetes drug, is linked to memory loss, as well as some cholesterol drugs.
+Metformin, a type 2 diabetes drug, is linked to memory loss, as are some cholesterol drugs.